rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 ##### Connection refused

-The service isn't running or a firewall is rejecting the connection.
-If you haven't already confirmed that the service is running you can check using the ps and service commands as explained in the [previous article in this series on checking running services](/support/how-to/checking-running-services-on-linux).
+The service isn't running, or a firewall is rejecting the connection.
+Verify the process status by running `ps` in the command line.
+Check the [previous article in this series on checking running services](/support/how-to/checking-running-services-on-linux) for more options.

-**Note:** If your service is running it's likely the connection is being refused because your firewall is rejecting the connection.
-Take a look at the _connection timed out_ section for instructions on troubleshooting your firewall.
+**Note:** If your service is running, your firewall may reject the connection.
+Read the _connection timed out_ section for instructions on firewall troubleshooting.

 ### Connection timed out